 Our books and other items are available to purchase using a debit or credit card.
 We use Stripe which we hope will provide you with a straightforward shopping experience.

-Postage is charged at the rate of £4.99 for UK orders and £9.99 for orders outside the UK.
 We post orders by second class post and parcel post to keep costs down, and orders will usually be dispatched the next working day.
-Royal Mail aims to deliver 2nd class post in two or three working days, including Saturdays.
+Royal Mail aims to deliver 2nd class post in the UK in two or three working days, including Saturdays.

 We always welcome feedback.
-Please email firstname.lastname@example.org with you comments.
-Also please do not hesitate to contact us if you have any questions or problems with an order.
+Please email email@example.com with your comments, and please do not hesitate to contact us if you have any questions or problems with an order.

 Most of our books are available on Kindle, meaning you can read them on a Kindle device, phone, tablet, PC, etc. The Kindle version is ideal if you want a copy of a book quickly.
 For more details please see Kindle Books.